Last updated April 13, 2020 with information about symptoms, testing procedures and prevention techniques.

 Social distancing is the conscious effort to reduce close contact between people and combat the spread of an illness.
 Social distancing can take many forms in your daily life, but often include:

-- Maintaining a distance of six feet from others while in public or in crowds
+- Maintaining a distance of six feet from others when you must go out in public

 Can I be tested for COVID-19 if I have a fever and cough?
 How does testing work?

-- Samples are tested locally with screening kits provided by the Centers for Disease Control.
+- Samples are tested locally with screening kits provided by the CDC.

-- Community physicians and other clinical providers have access to Centers for Disease Control protocols to determine whether or not patients qualify for testing for COVID-19.
+- Community physicians and other clinical providers have access to CDC protocols to determine whether or not patients qualify for testing for COVID-19.

-- Healthcare workers can be tested at a “drive-thru” test site if referred by their organization.
+- Healthcare workers can be tested at certain “drive-thru” test sites if referred by their organization.

-For more information about the testing criteria and process, visit SA Metro Health’s website.
+For more information about the testing criteria and process, visit the San Antonio Metro Health website.

 How is COVID-19 treated?